“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 Let’s say you’re trying to decide between option A and option B.

 Close your eyes and take a couple of deep, conscious breaths.
 When you feel settled, bring option A to mind.
 Picture yourself in this situation now, in the present moment.
-Bring it to life in your imagination—the smells, the colours, the people, the feeling of being there—as if you are already living it.
+Bring it to life in your imagination—the smells, the colours, the people, the feeling of being there.
+See yourself there, as if you are already living it.

 Now do the same with option B and notice how that feels.